brechka/REST_API/README.md

 1) Master branch contains the final version of REST API with using SQLAlchemy for storing objects to a relational database.
 It also includes user registration and authentication.
 Besides storing items also was added a concept of stores.
+   Branch contains a few Heroku required files for deploying APP on the internet.

 2) REST_API_init branch contains the initial version of code that represents items.
 It includes persistent storage of Items to a SQLite database and user registration and authentication.